javibanda/android-recruitment-task/README.md

 ## Git

-It is allowed for you to create additional git branches and commits as needed.
+You should create additional git branches and commits as needed.

 ## Sending your solution
 Please send your solution as a .zip file with the git inside as attachment with the thread we started sending a task in the first place.